525 George Street,

-The Colonial No. 2 Theatre was built by J.D.Williams in 1910 and renamed the Empress Theatre in 1913 when taken over by Union Theatres.
+The Colonial No. 2 Theatre was built by J.D.Williams in 1910 and renamed the Empress Theatre onAugust 26, 1912 when taken over by Union Theatres.
 The opening films at the Empress Theatre were “Into the Jungle” & “A Romance of the Border”.

 As the Rapallo Theatre it showed classier films but was marked for demolition when Greater Union Theatres decided to built a multi-screen complex next to the huge Hoyts complex (today operating as the Greater Union Event Theatres).
 The National Trust objected, trying to save the last remaining Streamline Moderne style theatre in the city centre, basically unchanged since 1938.

 The Rapallo Theatre and adjacent Paramount Theatre were both demolished in 1984.